 12 Highest-Paying Side Hustles That Won’t Burn You Out

-Some of the highest-paying side hustles can bring in $10,000 a month or more – and no, you don’t need to hustle 24/7 or burn out in the process.
+The highest-paying side hustles include freelance writing, editing, notary work, and small business automation, and can bring in up to $10,000 a month or more.
+Plus, they don’t require you to hustle 24/7 or burn out in the process!

 June 26, 2025